joelchrono12/joelchrono12.ml/_posts/2021-03-14-rofi-automated-blog.md

 ---
 title: I made a rofi script to automate this blog
 header: I made a rofi script to automate this blog
-description: I already did something like this, but now I used rofi, and its a lot more epic!
+description: I already did something like this, but now I used rofi, and its a lot more epic!"
 tags: foss linux coding
 permalink: /blog/rofi-automated-blog/
 layout: post
-date: "2021-03-14 19:33:26 -0600"
+date: 2021-03-14 19:33:26 -0600
 com_id: 105891498745925801
 username: joeligj12
 host: fosstodon.org